mihir-gonsalves/finance-analyzer/README.md

 ## Project Overview

-This is a personal finance analyzer built with a FastAPI backend and React frontend.
+This is a personal budget analyzer built with a FastAPI backend and React frontend.
 Users can upload CSV files from their bank/credit card accounts to analyze their transactions.
-The application follows Test-Driven Development practices.

 ## Architecture